dhis2/dhis2-docs/src/user/using-reporting-functionality.md

 ## Using dataset reports { #dataset_reports_in_the_beta_reports_app }

 Dataset reports are printer friendly views of the data entry screen filled with either raw or aggregated data.
-These are only available for data sets that have custom data entry forms and not for default or section forms.

 You can access data set reports from Apps-\>Reports.